JamesCostello-dev/miniature-palm-tree/Regex-Tutorial.md

 ### Quantifiers

-*, ?, {1,}, and {8, 10} represent the quantifiers.
-The * symbol matches 0 or more of the preceding token.
+_, ?, {1,}, and {8, 10} represent the quantifiers.
+The _ symbol matches 0 or more of the preceding token.
 The ? makes the preceding quantifier lazy, causing it to match as few characters as possible.
 The {1,} matches 1 or more of the preceding token.
 You will notice multiple of these quantifiers in the expression to validate the user has at least one match for these parameters.
 Finally, {8, 10} which sets the length of the password minimum of 8 characters with a maximum of 10.

 ### OR Operator

 The OR or alternation operator acts like a Boolean using the | symbol by matching the expression before or after the | symbol.
 There are no alternation symbols in this expression.

 ### Character Classes

+The character classes are represented by the [A-Z], [a-z], [\d], [\W], and \s.
+The [A-Z] expression matches a character in the range from ‘A’ to ‘Z’ which is case sensitive.
+Similarly, the expression [a-z] will match from range of ‘a’ to ‘z’, case sensitive.
+The [\d] expression will match any digit input by the user from (0-9), which is equivalent to using the [0-9] character set.
+The [\W] matches any character that is not a word, such as alphanumeric & underscore.
+This expression is equivalent to using [^a-za-z0-9_].
+Lastly, \s which represents white space.
+Additional context, there can be no whitespace in the user’s password, therefore you will notice the ?! which produces a negative result.
+We will dive into this a bit later but for now understand this group does not allow white space.

 ### Flags